Everything you need to know about July rail walkouts

 Will airport trains run?

-The Gatwick Express between the Sussex airport and London is not operating during the Aslef overtime ban, but Southern and Thameslink trains are available.
+The Gatwick Express between the Sussex airport and London is unlikely to operate during the Aslef overtime ban, but Southern and Thameslink trains are available.

-Heathrow Airport is served by the Heathrow Express and Elizabeth Line, as well as the London Underground.
+Heathrow airport is unaffected by the national walk-outs: it is served by the Heathrow Express and Elizabeth Line, as well as the London Underground.
+But during the RMT Tube strike against Transport for London, the airport’s Tube link on the Piccadilly Line is likely to be suspended – in common with almost all other Underground services

-Stansted Airport is likely to have trains to and from London Liverpool Street every hour from around 7am until the evening.

 Will Eurostar be affected?